bitst0rm-pub/Formatter/README.md

             // These files could be overwritten by any release updates.
             // Note: Options from this config file always have precedence over
             // the options from any local project (per-project config file).
-            // To disable this option in favor of the local project config:
+            // To disable this option:
             // 1.
 Set the config path of this option to null, OR
             // 2.
 Use the Quick Options: Ignore Config Path, OR
             // 3.
 Place an '.sublimeformatter.cfgignore.json' file inside